Manuel-Marquez1/reading-notes/201-notes/class01.md

 # Miscellaneous

 ## What is the first step to designing a website?
+The first step to designing a website is **planning**.
+During this phase, we ask questions like...

++ What is my website about?
++ What information will be presented about the subject?
++ What does my website look like?

+Once this phase has been completed, we can move tothe next stage known as **sketching**.

 ## What is the most important question to answer when designing a website?